AsahiLinux/docs/HW:SMC.md

-The SMC is a piece of hardware handling access to such things as temperature sensors, voltage/power meters, battery status, fan status, and the LCD backlight.
+The SMC is a piece of hardware handling access to such things as temperature sensors, voltage/power meters, battery status, fan status, and the LCD backlight and Lid switch.

 It is "documented", to the extent that it is, in https://github.com/corellium/linux-m1/blob/master/drivers/hwmon/apple-m1-smc.c, but that's just the protocol, which essentially allows you to do three things: